 Applicants should be as precise and clear as possible in the statement of purpose included in the online application.
 It should be at least 500 words and give specific details about your intellectual interests, academic and other relevant experience and your reasons for applying to our program.

 This part covers additional materials required by the School of Humanities and Liberal Studies.
-Applicants should mail an 8 – 10 page writing sample on a humanities-related topic directly to the Graduate Coordinator, School of Humanities and Liberal Studies, HUM 410, SFSU, 1600 Holloway Avenue, San Francisco, CA 94132.
-We also require two signed, sealed letters of recommendation, on letterhead, from former teachers.
-We prefer that your recommenders send these directly to us.
-Do not send your writing sample or letters to the Division of Graduate Studies.
+Applicants should submit PDF file of one 8 – 10 page writing sample on a humanities-related topic along with their online application.
+We also require PDF files of two signed, letters of recommendation, on letterhead, from former teachers that also should be submitted along with their online application.
+Letters should be addressed to the M.A.
+Coordinator.

 Admission to the Humanities M.A.
 Program